-If you can do this, than I believe you will get some amazing results.
+If you can do this, then I believe you will get some amazing results.
 Plus, this is a form of exercise you can do on a daily basis that is very “low impact” on your body.
-Where as running tends to pound heavily on your knees and joints, swimming does not.
+Whereas running tends to pound heavily on your knees and joints, swimming does not.

 With that said, there is also a pretty amazing little “pool secret” that you can apply to ensure you’re losing as much weight as possible.

 Amazing “Pool Secret” When Swimming To Lose Weight

 So here’s something amazing to consider if you’re swimming and your sole aim is to lose as much weight as quickly as possible.

 Generally speaking, there has been much research to show that the appetites of swimmers are higher than runners and walkers.